Seneca-ICTOER/software-testing/docs/E-SDLC/Testing-in-SDLC-2.md

 Adding new code features would follow a similar series of steps but might involve the addition of new tests to the test suite to test the new features added.
 These tests might be added by the developer or by working with a member of the quality assurance team.

 Continuous integration can be done either manually or automated.
 When automated, the developer checks in the software and the software is built and the tests are run automatically.
-Reports are then sent to the interested parties to tell them of the success or failure of the operations.
+Reports are then sent to the interested parties to tell them of the success or failure of the tests.
 Many systems will not integrate the software into the main code base unless it has built correctly and passed all tests.
-One possible way of automatiing continuous integration is shown below.
+One possible way of automating continuous integration is shown below.

 !["Automated Continuous Integration" ](/img/continuous-integration-1.png)